Functional Medicine

 That's the system.
 And it's failing people.

-Colin Renaud (DC, PA-C), one of our providers, puts it plainly: "It's not how high is the cholesterol.
+The question isn't how high is the cholesterol.
 It's why is the body making or retaining more cholesterol.
-That's really what we in the functional medicine world are trying to understand."
+That's really what functional medicine is trying to understand.

 Here's what the research actually shows.
 Total cholesterol and LDL alone are poor predictors of cardiovascular disease.
 People with high LDL can have very low cardiovascular risk if their metabolic health is good.
 And people with "normal" cholesterol can have a heart attack if insulin resistance, inflammation, and vascular damage are present underneath.